Passing the Baton: High Throughput Distributed Disk-Based Vector Search with BatANN: Introduction

 The embedding process itself is inexact, hence finding the exact nearest neighbors of a query vector is neither practical nor necessary (known data structures for exact nearest neighbor search have query complexity which is either linear in the number of vectors or exponential in the dimensionality of the vectors \cite{chavez_searching_2001}).
 Instead, we use approximate nearest neighbor (ANN) search, finding a large fraction of the embeddings nearest to a query.

-Because web-scale data sets can include billions of embeddings which are collectively too large to keep in memory, research into efficient disk-based search methods has been active.
+Because web-scale datasets can include billions of embeddings which are collectively too large to keep in memory, research into efficient disk-based search methods has been an active area.
 Today's state-of-the-art methods, such as DiskANN\cite{jayaram_subramanya_diskann_2019} and Starling\cite{wang_starling_2024} rely on search graphs, an index type that supports empirically logarithmic query time with respect to dataset size \cite{jayaram_subramanya_diskann_2019, yu_a_malkov_efficient_2020}.
 Considerable research has focused on optimizing the performance of these graph structures.
-However, the throughput of a single server running a disk-based system is bottlenecked by the bandwidth of SSDs attached to a single machine.
+However, the throughput of a single server running a disk-based system is bottlenecked by the aggregated bandwidth of a set of SSDs attached to a single machine.
+We show in \autoref{subsec:scalability} that even as you increase the number of search threads on a single server running a disk-based index, throughput remains stagnant as SSD bandwidth is completely saturated.
 This motivates \emph{distributed disk-based search}, which allows the system to serve more queries per second (QPS) by leveraging multiple machines in parallel.
 This is the context for the present paper, which starts by assuming that a large data set has been sharded (partitioned) across a cluster of compute nodes.

 There are two natural ways to distribute a graph-based index.
 The first is to partition the dataset into disjoint subsets and build a graph index independently for each \cite{wang_milvus_2021, deng_pyramid_2019, gottesburen_unleashing_2024}.
 At query time, the system searches all partitions and merges their results.
 The second is to construct a single global graph over the entire dataset and then partition the nodes of the graph—i.e., its neighbor lists and embeddings—across multiple servers.